CONSUMERTHOUGHTS/pw-dev-test/README.md

 2.  **Install Dependencies:** Run `composer install` to install all the necessary packages.

-3.  **Set Up Environment:** Copy `.env.example` to `.env` and configure your environment variables.
+3.  **Set Up Environment:** Copy `.env.example` to `.env` and `.env.testing`  and configure your environment variables.

 4.  **Configure the Database:** Update your `.env` file with database credentials.

-5.  **Run Migrations:** Execute the migrations to set up your database tables. ie `php artisan migrate`
+5.  **Run Migrations:** Execute the migrations to set up your database tables. ie `php artisan migrate` or for testing `php artisan migrate --env=testing`

 6.  **Seed the database if necessary:** You may need to seed the database with initial data.

-7.  **Run Fetch Command:** Use the command `php artisan fetch:product-data` to fetch product data from the API and store it in the database.
+7.  **Run Fetch Command:** Use the command `php artisan fetch:product-data` or for testing `php artisan fetch:product-data --env=testing` to fetch product data from the API and store it in the database.
 Once completed, it will log a message indicating the data has been fetched and stored successfully.

 ### Viewing the Results